Hacker0x01/docs.hackerone.com/docs/hackers/severity.md

 User Interaction | Whether the vulnerability can be exploited solely at the will of the attacker or whether a separate user (or user-initiated process) must participate in some matter.
 Scope | Whether a successful attack impacts a component other than the vulnerable component.
 Confidentiality | The impact of the bug as it relates to confidential information being accessed.
-Integrity | Whether the the data can be modified due to the vulnerability.
+Integrity | Whether the data can be modified due to the vulnerability.
 Availability | Whether data or functionality can be rendered inaccessible.
 The impact to the availability of the impacted component.

 ![severity-2](./images/severity-2.png)